matgla/oop.zig/Readme.md

 Below design decision are worth to be aware of:

 1) Virtual functions can be declared only inside interface and not inside base / child structs.

-2) Interface contains pure virtual functions ( = 0 from C++)
+2) Interface contains pure virtual functions ( = 0 from C++).
+It's verified at comptime when .interface() is called

-3) Methods can be overided in childs, so base classes are possible to be implemented
+3) Methods can be overridden in childs, so base classes are possible to be implemented

-4) Fields can't be overidden
+4) Fields can't be overidden except of 'base' field
 5) Base class must be added as first field by now, trying to find solution to automatize this

-6) Structs must be packed or extern to have defined memory layout

-7) new/delete is automatically added to interface implementations to create owning interface instance
+6) new/delete is automatically added to interface implementations to create owning interface instance

-8) Interface uses fat pointer technique, so owner of VTable and pointer to object is interface, this may be changed if I find reason to move it into child structs
+7) Interface uses fat pointer technique, so owner of VTable and pointer to object is interface, this may be changed if I find reason to move it into child structs

 # How to use it